 What Is Sablier?

-- The Sablier Protocols: A collection of persistent, non-upgradeable smart contracts to facilitate streaming of ERC-20 tokens on Ethereum and other EVM blockchains.
-The Sablier Protocols consist of Lockup and Flow.
+- The Sablier Protocol: A collection of persistent, non-upgradeable smart contracts to facilitate streaming of ERC-20 tokens on Ethereum and other EVM blockchains.
+The Sablier Protocol consists of Lockup, Merkle Airdrops, and Flow.

-- The Sablier Interface: A web interface that allows for easy interaction with the Sablier Protocols.
-The interface is only one of many ways to interact with the Sablier Protocols.
+- The Sablier Interface: A web interface that allows for easy interaction with the Sablier Protocol.
+The interface is only one of many ways to interact with the Sablier Protocol.

-- The Sablier Labs: The company that develops the Sablier Protocols, the Sablier Interface, and the documentation website you are reading right now.
+- Sablier Labs: The company that develops the Sablier Protocol, the Sablier Interface, and the documentation website you are reading right now.

 Fun fact: "sablier" means "hourglass" in French.

-Sablier protocols are a collection of token distribution protocols developed with Ethereum smart contracts, designed to facilitate by-the-second payments for cryptocurrencies, specifically ERC-20 tokens.
-The protocols employ a set of persistent and non-upgradable smart contracts that prioritize security, censorship resistance, self-custody, and functionality without the need for trusted intermediaries who may selectively restrict access.
+A software protocol built with Ethereum smart contracts, designed to facilitate distribution of ERC-20 tokens.
+The protocol employs a set of persistent and non-upgradable smart contracts that prioritize security, censorship resistance, self-custody, and functionality without the need for trusted intermediaries who may selectively restrict access.

-Currently, it consists of two different protocols: Lockup, which facilitates vesting and airstreams, and Flow, which facilitates payroll, grants etc. Both of these are licensed under BUSL-1.1.
-Both Lockup and Flow are open-source and can be accessed on Sablier's GitHub page.
-Detailed technical reference for each protocol can be found in the Technical References section of this website.
+While most of these are licensed under BUSL-1.1, there are some components licensed under GPL v3.
+The source code can be accessed on Sablier's GitHub account, and a detailed technical reference can be found in the Technical References section of this website.

-As long as Ethereum and the other EVM chains continue to exist, every version of Sablier protocols that gets deployed will operate continuously and without interruption, with a guarantee of 100% uptime.
+As long as Ethereum and the other EVM chains continue to exist, every version of the Sablier Protocol that gets deployed will operate continuously and without interruption, with a guarantee of 100% uptime.

-Sablier is the first token streaming protocol ever built, tracing its roots back to 2019.
+Sablier is the first project to enable token streaming in the Ethereum ecosystem, tracing its roots back to 2019.

 How does Sablier differ from traditional payment systems?

-To understand the unique characteristics of Sablier, it is helpful to examine two aspects: the concept of streaming as an alternative to conventional payment methods, and the permissionless nature of the protocol compared to traditional systems.
+To understand the unique characteristics of Sablier, it is helpful to examine two aspects: the permissionless nature of the protocol compared to traditional payment systems, the concept of streaming as an alternative to conventional payment methods.

 Streaming vs conventional payments